marcosandri-dev/ToDoApp/README.md

 A Simple ToDo App!
 To make things awesome.

+v 1.3 -> - I have added a terrible function for deleting ToDos.
-v 1.2 -> Building the first phase: Putting the first elements, changed html/css framework from Foundation 6.4 to Bootstrap 4, added angular.js and first behaviour mechanisms (insert and read). v 1.1 -> Added Foundation 6.4
+				 - Did first-hand refactory for To Do List auto-update. v 1.2 -> Building the first phase: Putting the first elements, changed html/css framework from Foundation 6.4 to Bootstrap 4, added angular.js and first behaviour mechanisms (insert and read). v 1.1 -> Added Foundation 6.4
 Commit 1.03 -> I want to understand how branches and pull work now!